 For starters, many of the local caravan parks permit dogs.
 The jointly-run Fingal Bay Holiday Park, Shoal Bay Holiday Park and Halifax Holiday Park (in between Nelson Bay and Shoal Bay) permit dogs when staying in your own tent or caravan.

 There are exclusion periods including NSW school holidays and long weekends (as is common in coastal areas of NSW), although there is a limit of one dog per site during the summer school holidays.
 You do however need to request permission in advance.
 For their full pet policy click here.

 For something for luxurious, consider the recently opened Bannisters Port Stephens at Soldiers Point.
 Their ground floor Ocean Deck and Luxury Suite rooms are dog-friendly.
 Stylishly decorated in subdued tones, these ground floor rooms open directly onto the resort’s garden, plus offer easy beach access.
 For more information, check out their dog-friendly information.

 There’s also many options for individual houses and holiday apartments scattered around the Port Stephens area that allow dogs.
 These are particularly good for larger groups.

 One excellent dog-friendly holiday home is Bay Bliss Getaways.
 Situated only a few streets back from the waterfront in Nelson Bay, it sleeps up to eight and includes everything you could want, from air-con to a BBQ to Netflix.
-Pets are allowed inside, but only on the wooden floor areas, and not on the lounges or beds.
+Pets are allowed inside, but only on the wooden floor areas.
 There is a cleaning fee surcharge only if fur is found inside.
-There is also handily a full-fenced backyard, plus no holiday period exclusions.
+There is also a full-fenced backyard, plus no holiday period exclusions.